jasonmccreary/blog-posts/2012-08-16-wordpress-multitenancy.md

 ---
-title: WordPress Multitenancy
+title: "WordPress Multitenancy"
+heading: "WordPress Multitenancy"
 author: Jason McCreary
-excerpt: 'WordPress Multitenancy - a simple solution to a complex problem.
+excerpt: "WordPress Multitenancy - a simple solution to a complex problem.
 This post covers creating a multitenant architecture for WordPress.
+Aimed at improving scalability and maintainability."
-Aimed at improving scalability and maintainability.'
+subheading: "WordPress Multitenancy - a simple solution to a complex problem.
+This post covers creating a multitenant architecture for WordPress.
+Aimed at improving scalability and maintainability."
 layout: post
 comments: true
 permalink: /2012/08/wordpress-multitenancy/